 A rich dry blended coffee with fruity, wine-like tones and some wild notes in the finish.
-Grown by the Kolla Bolcha co-op in the Agro region, this fully washed coffee has been described as bright and velvety, with noters of ripe red fruit and milk chocolate.
+Grown by small farmers in the Riripa area, who bring their coffee to be processed in the Haji Betro wet mill.
+This fully washed coffee has been described as bright and velvety, with notes of citrus, tea, melon, stone fruit.

 Roasted over campfire in cast iron skillet this coffee has a wine like flavor and a well rounded balanced taste.